tugra91/citylist-ui/README.md

-# How can start the project ?
+# How to start the project ?

 !Note: This project is depend on citylist-api and citylist-authorization.
 Before install the project, please check other projects which is related from this project.